Tāmaki River

-The Tāmaki River or Tāmaki Estuary is mostly an estuarial arm and harbour of the Hauraki Gulf, within the city of Auckland in New Zealand.
+The Tāmaki River or Tāmaki Estuary is a mostly estuarial arm and harbour of the Hauraki Gulf, within the city of Auckland, New Zealand.
 It extends south for 15 km from its mouth between the suburb of Saint Heliers and the long thin peninsula of Bucklands Beach, which reaches its end at Musick Point.
 The inlet extends past the suburbs of Glendowie, Wai o Taiki Bay, Point England, Glen Innes, Tāmaki, Panmure, and Ōtāhuhu to the west, and Bucklands Beach, Half Moon Bay, Farm Cove, Sunnyhills and Pakuranga to the east.

 Etymology

 It was originally called Te Wai o Taiki, meaning "The Waters of Taiki".
 The name Taiki is a shortened form of Taikehu, the name of an ancestor of Ngāi Tai.

 Geography

 The estuarine Tāmaki River is a harbour in the Auckland Region, with four arms: the Ōtāhuhu Creek, Middlemore Creek, Pakuranga Creek and the Ōtara Creek.
 In addition to these, the Panmure Basin is a tidal basin found in a volcanic crater on the western shores of the river.

 The Ōtāhuhu Creek forms the eastern shore of the narrowest point on the Auckland isthmus: here it is about 1.25 kilometres (0.75 mi) to the waters of the Manukau Harbour, an arm of the Tasman Sea.